Buddhist Begging Bowls

 This and other legends, combined with its humble monastic uses, have made the simple begging bowl a symbol of the Buddha's teachings on nonattachment.
 The Vinaya states that monks may use bowls made of either iron or clay, and they can be small, medium, or large.

-Keown, Damien. “begging bowl.”
-Oxford Dictionary of Buddhism.
-Oxford University Press, 2008.
+- “begging bowl.”
+Keown, Damien, Oxford Dictionary of Buddhism (Oxford University Press).

-McArthur, Meher.
-Reading Buddhist Art: An Illustrated Guide to Buddhist Signs and Symbols.
-Thames & Hudson, 2004, p.
-149.
+- McArthur, Meher, Reading Buddhist Art: An Illustrated Guide to Buddhist Signs and Symbols (Thames & Hudson, 2004), 149.